xblyxxxyk/BillionaireWare/README.md

 2 Aimbot Methods, 2 ESP Methods, Smoothing, Aimbone (Only for legit aim)

 Both ESP Methods rendered inside the engine.
-As u might know, this causes certain glitches like blinking.
-But still works fine
+Golden ESP works perfectly 1:1

 Simple to understand for beginners.
 Can use it as a starting point for ur own cheat.